SHRI KRIPALU KUNJ ASHRAM

 Nandalala was shocked.
 “What are you doing Bhondu?”
 He asked.

 “I am going away.
-If you do not have anything to do with my Master, then I have nothing to do with You!”
+If you do not have anything to do with my guru, then I have nothing to do with You!”

 Thus, due to his simple heartedness and steadfast faith, Bhondu realized God.
 The master was also graced through his servant.